tomjoht/tomjoht.github.io/_restapicourse/pubapis_github_pull_requests.md

 	<img src="{{ "/images/restapicourse/github_compare_to.png" | prepend: site.baseurl }}" alt="Compare to" />

 	When you compare the branch against the master, you can see a list of all the changes.
-You can view the changes through two options: Unified or Split.
+You can view the changes through two viewing modes: Unified or Split.
 Unified shows the edits together in the same content area, whereas split shows the two files side by side.

 4. Click **Create pull request**.
 5. Describe the pull request, and then click **Create pull request**.